mhogervo/CERN_HT/README.md

 in the top of the file run.py.

 Finally, you will notice that the AdS mass gap computed using the spectral density gives a wrong result.
 In our paper, we explain how to fix this.
-To implement the prescription, locate the call
+To implement the prescription from the paper, locate the call

     (...) = buildSpectralDensities(mu,cutoff,system,shift = False)

-inside run.py, and change this to
+inside run.py, and change it to

     (...) = buildSpectralDensities(mu,cutoff,system,shift = True)

-You should be able to see the difference on the plot of the spectral densities.
+You should be able to see the difference at the level of the plot of the spectral densities.